elvis-darko/Training-and-Apprenticeship-Portfolio-Projects/INDIAN-STARTUP-ECOSYSTEM-FUNDING/analysis.md

 - Reliance
 - Byju's

-4. These were the top investors who made the highest number of investments
+4. These were the top investors who made the highest number of investments:
 - Inflection Point Ventures
 - Venture Catalysts
 - Mumbai Angel Network

 5. From our analysis we found out that funding trend was generally positive.
-- In 2019, funding drastically reduced at a rate of 92.74%
+- In 2019, funding drastically reduced at a rate of 48.12%
 - In 2020, there was an appreciation of funding.
-Investors increased funding at rate of 96.33%
+Investors increased funding at rate of 2626.20%
-- In 2021, the funding momentum rose again by 49.31%
+- In 2021, the funding momentum rose again by 97.30%

 6. The commonst investment stage that investors made the highest number of funds available were:
-- Seed round
+- Seed Round
-- Series A
+- Series A Round
-- Pre-series A
+- Pre-series A Round

 7. These funding stages are the one that investors made the most funds available:
 - Debt Financing
-- Series C
+- Series C Round
-- Series B
+- Series B Round
-- Series D
+- Series D Round

 8. These investors were the biggest investors who invested most funds in a particular sector:
 - Silver Lake, Mubadala Investment Company